|JD's, an old Everett icon - the story & pictures|

 a shooting gallery game featuring a bear that growled when you

-knocked him down with the beam of light emitted from a rifle.
+knocked him down with a beam of light emitted from a rifle.
+And

-And there was a baseball game machine by the door on the Holmes
+there was a baseball game machine by the door on the Holmes Road

-Road entrance.
-With the push of a button, the pitcher's mound
+entrance.
+With the push of a button, the pitcher's mound spat

-spat out a chrome-plated sphere in the marble jargon known as
+out a chrome-plated sphere in the marble jargon known as a "steelie."

 In the back was a glass-shrouded candy counter overlooking additional wooden booths.
 In that counter I can still visualize the boxes of baseball cards, wax lips, licorice moustaches, sugar-filled straws, miniature wax bottles filled with multi-colored sweet syrup, white waxed paper strips with rows of colored candy dots, and of course - all the name brand candy bars.
 Now doing a 180, you'd be looking at the restaurant aisle.
 The black composite counter was about thirty feet long.
 It perched above a long row of chrome plated pedestals covered with padded red oilcloth.
 Wisps of steam escaped from the covers of food trays as waitresses hurriedly opened them to fill orders.